lonsing/depqbf/README.txt

 --------

 General features of DepQBF:

+- Since version 5.0: pre- and inprocessing by blocked clause elimination (QBCE) and dynamic QBCE (enabled by default).
+See also './depqbf -h' for configuration options.
+The QBCE variants are currently available only in non-incremental mode.

 - The solver can be used as a library.
 The API is declared in file 'qdpll.h' and the examples in the subdirectory 'examples' demonstrate its basic use.